zdanek/maverick/docs/current/README.md

 - [Get Started](#get-Started)

 ### Desktop VM Instructions
-Desktop VM download image is provided as an 'ova' - Open Virtualisation Archive.
-This can be imported to either VirtualBox or VMware.
+The Desktop VM platform is a 'first class' supported platform in Maverick - ie. we aim to provide an optimal experience on this platform.
+The Desktop VM download image is provided as a VirtualBox VM zip.
+VirtualBox is a (mostly) free and opensource Virtual Machine software from Oracle (https://www.virtualbox.org/) which runs on most major platforms.
+After installing VirtualBox, simply download the PC/Desktop VM image above, unzip and double click on the 'Maverick DesktopVM.vbox' file.
+This should automatically create a new VM within your VirtualBox install.
+You can then customize the VM settings, for example to add or remove virtual memory and CPUs, and then start the VM.
+This VM image was created with VirtualBox 6.1.

 ### Aaeon Up Boards (Legacy version only)
 Note: The Up boards are fantastic little computers and the Core and Core+ are ideally suited for UAVs - small and powerful.
 Community builds are welcome.